Photography-Utils/photoframer/README.md

 Where you started the command, check the file __isItFramedOk.jpg__.
 If the photo fits perfectly into the mockup frame, then rename your mockup file with the suggestion in the terminal.
 If not perfect, reiterate with different parameters.
-Bear in mind, DO NOT allow for white spaces inside the frame - in other words, make your photo stick to the frame as accurately as possible, you will have the possibility to enter a mode later that puts white spaces as passepartouts.
+Bear in mind, DO NOT allow for white spaces inside the frame - in other words, make your photo stick to the frame as accurately as possible, you will have the possibility to enter a mode later that puts white spaces as passepartouts*.

 ## 2. Frame all your photos